robin-raymond/zax.io/composition.md

 # [Zax Programming Language](index.md)

-## Containment
+## Composition

 ### Overview

 The Zax programming language does not support inheritance, virtual functions, virtual base classes, abstract classes or other features typically spawned from the Object Orientated world.
 However, these kind of features are possible within the Zax language and they are done in a way that does not hide these features behind compiler magic, and in a way that can remain even more powerful than their object counterparts.

-### Containment and not inheritance
+### Composition and not inheritance

-Inheritance is a magic methodology that compilers use to create relationships between types.
-Inheritance is merely a fancy automatic relationship where one type contains another, except the inheritance structure is entirely managed by the compiler.
+In computer languages inheritance is a methodology that compilers use to create hierarchical object relationships between types.
+But typically inheritance is merely a fancy automatic composition abstraction layered over composition relations where the inheritance structure is entirely managed by the compiler.

-#### Example difference between containment and inheritance
+#### Example difference between composition and inheritance

 In C++, a base class would become part of the derived class, for example: